mythril-forge/homebrew-classes/ranger/ranger.md

 ## Vanish
 Starting at 14th level, you can use the Hide action as a bonus action on your turn.
 Also, you can’t be tracked by nonmagical means, unless you choose to leave a trail.

-## Favored Enemy
-At 14th level, you have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.

-Choose an additional type of favored enemy: aberrations, beasts, celestials, constructs, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
-Alternatively, you can select two races of humanoid (such as gnolls and orcs) as favored enemies.

-You have advantage on Wisdom (Survival) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.

-When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.

 ## Feral Senses
 At 18th level, you gain preternatural senses that help you fight creatures you can’t see.
 When you attack a creature you can’t see, your inability to see it doesn’t impose disadvantage on your attack rolls against it.